madelson/DistributedLock/README.md

 ## Synchronization primitives

 - Locks: provide exclusive access to a region of code
 - [Reader-writer locks](docs/Reader-writer%20locks.md): a lock with multiple levels of access.
-The lock can be held concurrently either by any number of readers or by a single writer.
+The lock can be held concurrently either by any number of "readers" or by a single "writer".
 - [Semaphores](docs/Semaphores.md): similar to a lock, but can be held by up to N users concurrently instead of just one.

 While all implementations support locks, the other primitives are only supported by some implementations.
 See the [implementation-specific documentation pages](docs) for details.